 Although the definition of applicable lab has been modified, it’s still unclear how many hospital labs will be required to report.
 Nor is it well-understood whether the additional data will have a meaningful impact on fee schedules going forward.
 It is also unknown whether hospital labs will be able to successfully distinguish outreach data from outpatient data, as is required.
 According to the American Hospital Association, it is a significant burden on hospitals to effectively distinguish this data.
 This process is especially difficult if the lab is using the hospital’s enterprise RCM system, as the level of detail required for PAMA reporting is often not collected.

 In addition to the capabilities required for regulatory reporting, laboratories need lab billing software that improves cash collections and delivers visibility into and control over financial operations.
 Purpose-built laboratory RCM systems provide the logic and automation to submit in a compliant manner and collect on smaller value claims with little or no manual intervention.
 Optimizing billing and accounts receivable processes, intelligently automating workflow, facilitating claim and appeal filing, and removing clerical decision making are keys to a hospital outreach lab’s success.
 You can learn more about these additional considerations in part 2 of this blog series.

-In the meantime, we invite you to register for the upcoming webinar entitled “How Pairing a Purpose-Built Lab RCM System with Your Enterprise System Improves Health System Economics.”
-Guest speaker Mutaz Shegewi, Research Director from IDC, will discuss how a purpose-built RCM improves cash collections while enhancing enterprise system investments with bi-directional data exchange.
+In the meantime, we invite you to watch our webinar entitled “How Pairing a Purpose-Built Lab RCM System with Your Enterprise System Improves Health System Economics.”
+Guest speaker Mutaz Shegewi, Research Director from IDC, discusses how a purpose-built RCM improves cash collections while enhancing enterprise system investments with bi-directional data exchange.